 Maturity Level Is Also a Factor

 Of course, as a parent, you know that age does not always dictate maturity level.
 You probably know some 16-year-olds who act more like tweens and some younger children who are quite level-headed.
 This is why, when deciding whether or not to leave your teenagers alone, it’s wise to look at their decision-making skills and other factors.
 For instance, Money Crashers says to be able to stay home alone, teens should be able to use good judgment when making decisions — for example, what to do when someone they don’t know is ringing the doorbell.
 They should know basic first aid skills, what to do if someone is choking or if there is a fire and know who the emergency contacts are and how to reach them.
-My children also have a designated meeting point outside the home should they for any reason have to leave the house (i.e a fire).
+My children also have a designated meeting point outside the home should they for any reason have to leave the house (i.e. a fire).
 Again, UK law is vague here, but they suggest that a child under 12 is rarely mature enough to be left alone for a long period of time and children under 16 shouldn’t be left alone overnight.
+If the unfortunate happens and a fire has caused damages resulting in someone suffering from burns caused by a recent fire incident, then you might want to visit the Burn and Reconstructive Centers of America for immediate treatment.

 Make Safety a Priority

 If you decide that your teens can handle the above situations and are ready to be home alone, you can also take steps to boost the safety of your abode.
 This will not only help to keep your teens safe, it can put your mind at ease.
-A great place to start is with installing a home security camera system.
-For instance, Lorex offers a number of easy-to-install and state-of-the-art security camera systems that are capable of capturing crystal-clear footage both outside and inside of the home.
+A great place to start is with installing home security system like a few security cameras or a wireless alarm.
+For instance, professional security cameras services offer a number of easy-to-install and state-of-the-art security camera systems that are capable of capturing crystal-clear footage both outside and inside of the home.
 And by using their app, you can look at the activity right from the palm of your hand from wherever you are.

 They’ve Got This!
 And You Do, Too